L1ttl3S1st3r/lpexample/README.md

-# lpexample
+# Linear Programming application example
-Linear Programming application example
+I used it for my exam prepairing.